astuto/astuto/CONTRIBUTING.md

   - `schema.rb`: database schema
 - `spec`: RSpec tests

+### Rails console

+If you need to work with the Rails console, just attach a shell to the `web` container.
+From there, type `rails c` to run the console.
+You may notice that every query you run (e.g. `Post.all`) fails with error `Current::MissingCurrentTenant (Current tenant is not set)`: that's because Astuto implements multi tenancy at the database level.
+In order to fix this error, supposing you're in single tenant mode, just run `Current.tenant = Tenant.first` as the first command inside the Rails console.
+After that, everything should work as expected.

 ### Specs (tests)

 Tests are done using RSpec, a testing framework for Ruby on Rails: